 MR. DAWSON.
 I would answer that briefly and then ask Mrs. McDowell [of the Treaty Section, Office of the Legal Advisor, Department of State] to give a more authoritative answer.
-I would say that Article 32 which prohibits the expulsion of a refugee who is lawfully in this country to any country except on grounds of national security or public order would pose certain questions in connection with section 241 of our Immigration and Nationality Act, which states the deportation provisions.
-But I do not believe it would be in conflict.
-We believe most of those grounds in 241 are grounds which can be properly construed as having the basis of national security or public order, and we also are assured that those relatively limited cases the per curiam decision itself, while ostensibly adopting the district court's opinion, seems to have applied the 1951 Refugee Convention through the 1967 Protocol as the rule of decision.228
+I would say that Article 32 which prohibits the expulsion of a refugee who is lawfully in this country to any country except on grounds of national security or public order would pose certain per curiam decision itself, while ostensibly adopting the district court's opinion, seems to have applied the 1951 Refugee Convention through the 1967 Protocol as the rule of decision.